componentK/toggl-tempo-sync/README.md

 * We are not using Toggl's paid features like `Tasks`, so it could be implemented, but that would require some major refactoring of this spaghetti
 * A flag to allow to compound short entries instead of all, maybe any entry below 5 min can be compacted with others
-* Allow only specific Toggl clients to be imported
 * Publish to NPM so that the plugin is globally available

 [install node]: https://nodejs.org/en/download/